chromice/ae/README.md

 	->max_length('Cannot be longer than 100 characters.', 100);
 ```

-The library comes with a few stock format validators:
+The library comes with a few format validators:

 - `aeValidator::integer` -- an integer number, e.g. -1, 0, 1, 2, 999;
-- `aeValidator::decimal` -- a decimal number, e.g. 0.01, 0.02, 25.00;
+- `aeValidator::decimal` -- a decimal number, e.g. 0.01, -.02, 25.00, 30;
 - `aeValidator::numeric` -- a string consisting of numeric characters, e.g. 123, 000;
 - `aeValidator::alpha` -- a string consisting of alphabetic characters, e.g. abc, cdef;
 - `aeValidator::alphanumeric` -- a string consisting of both alphabetic and numeric characters, e.g. a0b0c0, 0000, abcde;